Andres9890/iagitbetter/README.md

 - `src/utils/helper.py`
 - `docs/guide.md`
 - `tests/test_main.py`
+- `releases/v1.0.0/release_info.json` (if `--releases` used)
+- `releases/v1.0.0/v1.0.0-source.zip` (if `--releases` used)
 - `{owner}-{repo}.bundle` (git bundle for restoration)

-If you use the `--bundle-only` flag, only the git bundle will be uploaded
+If you use the `--bundle-only` flag, only the git bundle will be uploaded.

 ## How it works

 ### Repository Analysis
 1. `iagitbetter` parses the git URL to identify the provider and repository details
-2. It attempts to fetch additional metadata from the provider's API (if it's supported provider)
+2. It attempts to fetch additional metadata from the provider's API (if it's a supported provider)
 3. Repository information is extracted including owner, name, and provider details

 ### Repository Download
 1. The git repository is cloned to a temporary directory using GitPython
+2. If `--all-branches` is specified, all remote branches are fetched and checked out locally
-2. The first commit date is extracted for the creation date
+3. The first commit date is extracted for the creation date
-3. A git bundle is created
+4. A git bundle is created with all branches and tags

+### Release Processing (when `--releases` is used)
+1. Release information is fetched from the provider's API
+2. Latest release or all releases are downloaded based on options
+3. Source code archives (zip/tar.gz) are downloaded
+4. Release assets and attachments are downloaded
+5. Release metadata is saved as JSON files
+6. All content is organized in a `releases/` directory structure

 ### Internet Archive Upload
 1. Comprehensive metadata is prepared including: